jasminium/formationplanning/README.md

 ![example flight](example_d_1/Figure%209.gif)

-2. The hemisphere tracks toward a target which is located in the opposite direction to its intial position.
-The hemipshere manouvers intelligently to increase the coverage of the target.
+2. The hemisphere tracks toward a target which is located in the opposite direction to its initial position.
+The hemisphere manoeuver intelligently to increase the coverage of the target.

 ![example flight](example_d_2/Figure%2010.gif)

-3. The formation is intially small in comparison to the target.
+3. The formation is initially small in comparison to the target.
 It rescales itself and tracks toward the target

 ![example flight](example_e_1/Figure.gif)

-4. The formation is intially large in comparison to the target.
+4. The formation is initially large in comparison to the target.
 It rescales itself and tracks toward the target.

 ![example flight](example_e_2/Figure.gif)